 Osher Lifelong Learning Institute

 The Osher Lifelong Learning Institute (OLLI) at the University of Minnesota is a vital community of older adults who are brought together by their intellectual curiosity and love of learning.
-An affiliated program of the university's College of Continuing Education, OLLI offers a wide range of volunteer-led courses and activities.
+An affiliated program of the University's College of Continuing and Professional Studies (formerly College of Continuing Education), OLLI offers a wide range of volunteer-led courses and activities.
 "A health club for the mind" is the OLLI motto, and the organization's enthusiastic members make full use of their club's many programs.

 Founded in 1995 as the Elder Learning Institute, OLLI at the U of M joined the national network of lifelong-learning institutes supported by the Bernard Osher Foundation in 2004.
 Today the organization has more than 1,200 dues-paying members and offers around 300 stimulating courses each year.
 OLLI course leaders come from a variety of backgrounds.
 Some are retired professors who are experts in their fields; others are people with a strong passion for particular subjects.
 All course leaders are eager to share their knowledge and love of learning with OLLI members.
 There are no tests and no grades—just the excitement of learning and discussing something new.

 OLLI also offers a wide range of programs outside the classroom.
 Members can choose from more than 30 Special Interest Groups centered on activities ranging from knitting and play reading to kayaking and discussing articles in Scientific American.
 Travel programs related to OLLI courses provide another opportunity to make new friends and share interests.
 Recent trips have taken OLLI members to Brazil, Portugal, and Spain, where eating new and delicious cuisine was an important part of the learning experience.